 Creating a dedicated workspace will likely improve your productivity too.
 When you have a designated area for work, your mind is more likely to associate that space with work, helping you stay focused and more productive.
 This can help you get more work done in less time, allowing you to enjoy more quality time with your dog outside of work hours.

 While you’re busy working, your dog needs a safe and comfortable environment to roam around in.
 This environment should include a cosy bed, access to water, food, and a variety of toys and enrichment activities.
 During your working hours, your dog will likely be pottering around the house to keep themselves occupied.
 Therefore, make sure you clear away anything that could harm your dog or get your dog into trouble.
 This is particularly important if your dog chews or steals food.
 When you’re engaged with important work tasks, it can be easy to assume that your dog is fine in another room, but before you know it, they have eaten the Amazon package you left on the floor!
 Therefore, before any work task, check the living space and make sure everything is in order before you buckle down to work.

-If I had to pick Reggie’s favourite thing, it’d have to be the snuffle mat.
+If we had to pick Reggie’s favourite thing, it’d have to be the snuffle mat.
 Essentially, snuffle mats look a little like an oversized mat, which are crafted using many pieces of material, which can be used to hide dog treats within.
 Your dog will bury their head in the mat and unleash their natural foraging abilities by using their nose to find the food you have hidden.
 Snuffle mats can keep your dog occupied for a good while, and are a great idea if you need time to focus or are joining a Teams call.
-For more top tips on keeping your dog busy, take a look at this article here.
 Plus, you could even offer a special treat or toy for them to enjoy everytime you’re in a meeting.
 This could be a bone or a Kong stuffed with treats.

 5. Consider hiring a dog walker or sitter: